HavenlyECO/pr/README.md

 added alongside your regular statistics to capture non-price indicators of informed action.

+When beat-writer notes or insider chatter are available the :func:`attach_managerial_signals` helper can extract tactical cues from the text.
+It uses OpenAI to flag phrases such as "yanked the starter early" or "pinch hitter coming for the lefty" and outputs boolean features like ``early_pull_flag`` and ``pinch_hit_flag``.
+These signals highlight managerial patterns that may influence late-game outcomes beyond the box score.

 Set ``REDDIT_CLIENT_ID``/``REDDIT_CLIENT_SECRET`` for Reddit, ``TWITTER_BEARER_TOKEN``
 for Twitter and ``TG_API_ID``/``TG_API_HASH`` for Telegram if you wish to enable this feature. ``OPENAI_API_KEY`` must also be configured.